 Andreas Lamkén, CTO of Sigma Technology, is responsible for IT infrastructure, design, planning, and in-house project development.
 When Microsoft announced the new WS 2016 last year, Andreas did not hesitate to begin testing and trying out new clustering technologies at work:

 “What we are building now is a virtualization cluster according to the hyper-converged concept, which means that virtualization nodes and storage nodes are merged into one so that both services are running on the same hardware.
-This, in turn, gives us a higher efficiency of the hardware and a simplified management.
+This, in turn, gives us a higher efficiency of the hardware and simplified management.

-“S2D and Hyper-V 2016 provide us with a very good performance, availability, and are much more compact than traditional solutions.
+“S2D and Hyper-V 2016 provide us with very good performance, availability, and are much more compact than traditional solutions.
 We have already put the new technology in production.
 Hewlett Packard Enterprise has been our partner for many years and we are very pleased with prompt delivery and commitment we get from them.
 We received demo equipment for WS 2016 in a very short term, and Carl Nordström, our contact at Hewlett Packard Enterprise, has helped us with anything extra that we needed.”

-“Sigma Technology has really shown what we want to see in our partners and customers, curiosity and interest in new technologies that helps them to deal with end users.
+“Sigma Technology has really shown what we want to see in our partners and customers, curiosity and interest in new technologies that help them to deal with end users.
 It has been a great pleasure working with the team from Sigma and we wish them all the luck in the future,” said Carl Nordström, Hewlett-Packard Enterprise.

 The launch of the new Windows Server 2016 was announced at the MS Ignite Conference in Atlanta at the end of September, where Andreas was one of 25 000 visitors.